 A Guide to Collecting Art: Framing, Hanging & Caring for Artwork

-Rebecca Gordon from Rise Art gives her professional insight into framing, hanging and caring for the art in your collection.
+Rebecca Gordon, Head Curator at Rise Art gives her professional insight into framing, hanging and caring for the art in your collection.

 Framing helps to enhance and protect your artwork.